 Options, Futures, Swaps and Other Derivatives.
 Exchange-traded equity options for which market quotations are readily available are valued at the mean of the last bid and ask prices as quoted on the Exchange or the board of trade on which such options are traded.
 In the event that there is no mean price available for an exchange traded equity option held by the Fund on a day on which the Fund values such option, the last bid (long positions) or ask (short positions) price, if available, will be used as the value of such option.
-If no such bid or ask price is available on a day on which the Fund values such option, the prior day's price will be used, unless BIM determines in good faith that such prior day's price no longer reflects the fair value of the option, in which case such option will be treated as a Fair Value Asset (as defined below).
+If no such bid or ask price is available on a day on which the Fund values such option, in such bid or ask price is available on a day on which the Fund values such option, in which case such option will be treated as a Fair Value Asset (as defined below).
 OTC derivatives are valued using the last available bid prices or current market quotations provided by dealers or prices (including evaluated prices) supplied by the Fund's approved independent third-party pricing services, each in accordance with the Valuation Procedures.
 OTC derivatives may be valued using a mathematical model which may incorporate a number of market data factors.
 Financial futures contracts and options thereon, which are traded on exchanges, are valued at their settle price as of the close of such exchanges.
 Swap agreements and other derivatives are generally valued daily based upon quotations from market makers or by a pricing service in accordance with the Valuation Procedures.